 |Insurance Company||Why We Picked It|

 |Progressive||Best Cheap Car Insurance|

 How Much Is the Average Car Insurance for College Students?

-Remember that insurers offer unique rates depending on factors like your driving record, location, age, vehicle and how you use it (business, personal only), mileage, credit score, and other factors that can vary between U.S. states.
+Remember that insurers offer unique rates, depending on factors like your driving record, location, age, vehicle and how you use it (business or personal only), mileage, credit score, and other factors that can vary between U.S. states.
 The amount of insurance coverage you want to purchase also impacts your premium.

 |Auto Insurance Company||Average 6-Month Premium for a College Student|

 What Does Car Insurance Cover?